SWT97/Password-Management-System/README.md

 # Password-Management-System
-This password management system features a random password generator and allows users to store security questions associated with their registrations.
+With the growing number of apps requiring passwords, remembering them all can be quite a challenge.
+I’ve developed a password management system that features a random password generator and allows users to store security questions associated with their registrations.
+This system helps users store their passwords and generate unique ones for each app, simplifying the management of their logins.